NickBorgers/Response-to-NIST-on-MFA/Response.md

 ## It is possible to perform MFA with a single value provided to the verifier
 Software OTP authenticators which can generate OTPs may only be able to generate valid OTPs when additionally provided with a memorized secret.
 This is not encryption of the OTP key with the memorized secret, but instead using both the memorized secret and the time or sequence number to generate a valid OTP.
 An invalid memorized secret, or a null/empty memorized secret, still allows the generation of an OTP value; just not a valid one.

 The verifier is only presented with a single OTP, but must combine both the authenticator’s OTP key and the memorized secret to verify the validity of the presented OTP.
-The difference is that the authenticator OTP key alone is not sufficient to produce a valid OTP: it is not a single factor of authentication.
+The difference is that the authenticator OTP key alone is not sufficient to produce a valid OTP: the single factor of authentication cannot be used to authenticate.

 Notably, memorized secrets used in such schemes typically short and numeric, e.g. a PIN.
 This often results in a relatively weak memorized secret.
 Where a high assurance authentication is required, such as time of a session establishment, a separate memorized secret conforming to the requirements in SP 800-63-3 may be required as part of authentication in addition to the OTP which is technically MFA alone.